Adaptive Space Learning Group

 We develop by practicing together.
 How can we make a practice space together in which we individually and collectively shed unhelpful patterns and develop new abilities?
 How do we be together in a way that makes room for emergence, for unraveling?
 How do we practice welcoming each person’s full humanity, truth and liberation?

-This group will be particularly valuable for people whose work involves conceiving, shaping, and guiding programs aimed at social outcomes.
+This group will be valuable for people whose work involves conceiving, shaping, and guiding programs aimed at social outcomes.
 But the group is open to anyone who wants to apply, with no prerequisites other than openness to learn and willingness to participate in a group learning experience.
-We are in a time of transition, which challenges almost every aspect of our efforts.
-Let’s work with that, learn from others, and explore for direction together.

-An explicit goal of this group is to shape an experience of creating a place of belonging and support — a culture with care and reciprocity at the center, which is different from the culture of conformance and performance many of us may come from.
+An explicit goal of this group is to create a place of belonging and support — a culture with care and reciprocity at the center.
 This gives us a base from which we can explore new and sometimes uncomfortable ideas and practices.
-We aim for a group culture that supports each person in finding their balance of rest and retreat or challenge and stretch.
-We’ll set aside several sessions for this work of community co-creation (an activity we hope may inspire similar efforts in your own context of work).

 How the group is structured